driessenslucas/researchproject/README.md

 - **Description**: Determining the most effective environment and RL technique for training.
 - **Solution**: The DDQN solved the environment more efficiently than DQN, highlighting the importance of technique selection.
 The simulation provided a safer, more controlled environment for training, reinforcing its selection over real-world training.

+### Viewing Practical Experiments

+For visual insights into my practical experiments addressing these challenges, please refer to my supplementary video materials, which illustrate the implementation and testing of solutions, from gyroscopic adjustments to the integration of a more sophisticated control system using the ESP32.

 ### Conclusion

 This section has outlined the practical challenges encountered in applying reinforcement learning (RL) techniques to autonomous RC cars.
 My journey began with the selection of OpenAI Gym as the virtual environment, chosen for its simplicity and relevance to RL.
 The Double Deep Q-Network (DDQN) emerged as the most effective RL technique for navigating complex environments.